minus5/examples-services/README.md

 > Each step increases overal cost.
 But you don't have to make that decision up front.

 In [example 4](https://github.com/minus5/examples-services/tree/master/04-docker) we setup our system infrastructure using Docker.
-Each service gets its own Docker container with its own isolated OS and environment.
-Services are deployed to production by instantiating containers on Docker hosts.
+Each service gets its own Docker container.

 ### Docker terms